IamdLite/Positive-Hack-Bootcamp-2025/labs/day 6/README.md

    ```bash
    gobuster dir -u http://127.0.0.1:80 -w wordlist.txt
    ```
+#### Why It Works
+- Chisel bypasses SSH restrictions by using its own encrypted tunnel.
+- Reverse mode (R:): The intermediate host connects to your server, avoiding inbound firewall blocks.

 #### Alternatives
 - Use SSH port forwarding, or proxychains/SOCKS proxies to expose the internal website.
 See step by step guide in classes/day 6.